tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/SDK 文档/Go SDK/数据管理/清单_intl_en.md

 ## Querying All Inventories

-#### Description
+#### Feature description

-This API is used to query all inventory jobs set for a bucket.
+This API is used to query all inventory jobs configured for a bucket.
 You can configure up to 1,000 inventory jobs for a bucket.

 #### Method prototype